 Build ingredients over ice in a tall Collins glass.
 Garnish with fresh key lime slices.

-I think everyone can relate to the feeling that what is happening in high school is so tragically important at the time, and this film shows that the bonds formed during that period are never really forgotten.
-Perhaps that’s why I love high school movies so much, for they are the films I watched over and over again as a teenager, as I was just beginning to shape my identity.
+I think everyone can relate to the feeling that what is happening in high school is so tragically important at the time, and this film shows the bonds formed during that period are never really forgotten.
+Perhaps this is why I love high school movies so much, for they are the films I watched over and over again as a teenager, as I was just beginning to shape my identity.
 In many ways I feel a closer bond with the characters in these films than I do to my actual classmates from that time.
 Watching this movie again (still on the VHS tape I bought in high school!) certainly makes me feel like I attended a reunion of sorts.
 It’s no secret I hated high school, but I absolutely loved that time in my life when I was discovering cinema, and watching anything and everything I could get my hands on.
 I miss those days, when every script and style and actor was new to me, but I will grieve not- rather find strength in the great films that remain behind.
 Cheers!